Discover the wellbeing and personal support services available to you when you complete Foundation Studies at Trinity College.

 Australia has very high health standards and excellent medical facilities, should you ever need them.

 Trinity College is supported by the University of Melbourne Health Service, which provides comprehensive health services, including out-of-hours emergency assistance and a 24-hour medical helpline.
-We also have qualified nurses based at Trinity who provide medical care to students.

 If you require further medical assistance, there are several internationally renowned medical facilities within walking distance to the Trinity College Campus, including: